 Sonar Frequency Range

 The sonar frequency determines how detailed and how wide of an area you can scan underwater.
-For crappie fishing, especially if you’re fishing near structures or in varying depths, it’s essential to have a fish finder that offers a good balance between detail and coverage.
+For crappie fishing near structures or in varying depths, it’s essential to choose a fish finder that offers a good balance between detail and coverage.

 Here are the recommended frequency ranges: